 The whole point of ONEUPMANSHIP is to have fun with your family and friends.
-No it's not, it's about winning — and getting ahead.
+No it's not, it's about winning — pure and simple.
 Just kidding!
 Play the game of life like you mean it: Buy low, sell high.
 Wheel and deal.
 Then double deal.
 Live large.
 Lose huge.
 My building's bigger.
 25 pushups?
 Boom.
 Boom.
 Boom.
 Trophy Wife swap, anyone?
 Indian Arm Wrestling... ha, piece of cake.
 Yikes!
 Bankruptcy happens.
 The first player to reach $100,000 without losing their shorts (so-to-speak), wins.

 This deluxe version includes 4 custom pawns, a Scarlet Letter "B" pin, and a vial of "Bitter Pills".
 Nice package.
 Wait a sec... we're also going to throw in a limited-edition "Man Up." t-shirt — a rallying cry for unfunny uncles and money-grubbing grandmas everywhere.
 Bring ONEUPMANSHIP to your next get-together and we guarantee you'll be the hero.
 Unless your friends/in-laws/loved ones are humorless losers.